 - The Discharger shall report the results of any special studies, acute toxicity testing, chronic toxicity testing, and TRE/TIE required by Special Provisions - VI.C.2 and 3 of this Order.
-The Discharger shall submit reports in compliance with SMR reporting requirements described in subsection X.B above. - 2.
-Within 90 days of the effective date of this permit, the Discharger is required to submit the following required by Special Provisions of this Order to the Regional Water Board: - a.
+The Discharger shall submit reports in compliance with SMR reporting requirements described in subsection X.B above. - Within 90 days of the May 1, 2014 permit effective date, the Discharger was required to submit the following required by Special Provisions of this Order to the Regional Water Board: - a.
 An Initial Investigation TRE workplan. - b.
 An updated Storm Water Pollution Prevention Plan (SWPPP). - c.
 An updated Best Management Practices Plan (BMPP). - 3.
-Within 90 days after the adoption of the permit, the Discharger is required to submit the following required by Special Provisions of this Order to the Regional Water Board: - a.
+Within 90 days after the March 6, 2014 permit adoption date, the Discharger was required to submit the following required by Special Provisions of this Order to the Regional Water Board: - a.
 Mixing Zone Study Work Plan. - b.
 Sediment Loading Study Work Plan.